rt671/DSA/BST.md

     }
 ```
 - **Trim BST**
-Trim BST so that all its elements lies in [low, high]
+Trim BST so that all its elements lie in [low, high]
 ```
 TreeNode* deleteit(TreeNode* root, int low, int high)
     {